kmorcinek/wolves-and-rabbits/README.md

 ## Demo

-(Currently rewriting to .NET Core and Azure)
+(Currently rewriting to .NET Core and Azure, so not everything is moved yet)

+[Web version of Wolves and rabbits]

 [Cellular automaton]:http://en.wikipedia.org/wiki/Cellular_automaton

+[Web version of Wolves and rabbits]:https://wolves-and-rabbits.azurewebsites.net/index.html